sanderdemeyer/Astrofysische_Groep_1/FINAL/README.md

 \end{gather*}
 $$

 The folders to save the trajectories and energies are automatically created and therefore require ``C++17`` or above.
-A folder **`dist_mercury`** is also created which save the distance and angle of all the bodies in the system with respect to the second body.
+A folder **`dist_mercury`** is also created which saves the distances and angles of all the bodies in the system with respect to the first body.
 This is used to study the Solar System and isn't relevant for other initial conditions.
 The trajectories and energies for some given initial conditions are stored in folders with the names of the corresponding systems in the **`traj`** en **`energy`** folders respectively.
 The naming convention used in each subfolder is:
 ``SystemName_integrator_tmax_h(_adaptive).txt``.
 The energy files contain two columns with the time and energy.
 The format of each line of the trajectory files is:

 $$